unonu/howToCode/README.md

 out of any tough situations.
 There are three basic control structures that 99% of languages implement:

--The if-then-else statement
+- The if-then-else statement
--The while loop
+- The while loop
--The for loop
+- The for loop

 If-then-else
 ------------